 We love to visit castles while going for wine.

-We love going for wine and also visiting castles as a complement.
+We love going for wine and also visiting castles as an additional activity.

 This is a very good combination.
 And we have both things so handy from Madrid that for us to limit ourselves to visiting wineries would not make sense considering the monumental heritage we have.